emipa606/Antinium/README.md

 Any faction can get a hive queen.
 Minimum colony population is 6, with at least 3 colonists being Antinium.

 She will need a LOT of food and resources, especially as a larva.
-She&apos;ll eat as much as 2-3 adults in the first quadrum (this will calm down as she matures).
-If you can&apos;t feed her, deconstruct the egg and wait for a new spawn.
+She'll eat as much as 2-3 adults in the first quadrum (this will calm down as she matures).
+If you can't feed her, deconstruct the egg and wait for a new spawn.

 Antinium and pawns with high psychic sensitivity will be the most in tune with the Queen.
 Putting on a foil hat will reduce or remove most effects, both good and bad.
 As the Queen grows in strength, the effects will get bigger and more pawns will be affected.